The ex-Muslim activist trap

 The answer is, of course, an emphatic and unequivocal ‘YES!’
 What else?
 Knowledge is power.
 It is a dictum as old as the hills.
 But if you happen to be part of the “ex-Muslim community,” you will find the answer a bit more “nuanced,” i.e., they prefer to not give a straight answer.
 This is because ex-Muslims are not a community in the established English sense of the word, but rather a “community” in the corrupted, postmodern sense, in other words, a cult.
 Harris Sultan’s response to his caller’s insightful question confirms this point.

 Solely by virtue of having been Muslim, ex-Muslim activists imagine themselves more qualified to hold court on Islam than kafir scholars for whom critique of Islam might have been their life’s work.
-The main motivation for this Murtadd to Human website is to bring across that when a Muslim leaves Islam, only then does he or she really begin to learn the dark truths their former religion.
+The main motivation for this Murtadd to Human website is to bring across that when a Muslim leaves Islam, only then does he or she really begin to learn the dark truths of their former religion.
 The fastest way to start is precisely by imbibing the vast volumes of work already done by generations of Christians, Hindus and atheists to uncover the intricate depths of this totalitarian system fronted by religion.
 Most of the people who did all this work are white.
 And that, in the eyes of racist ex-Muslim activists, disqualifies them.
 Also, we were once Muslim, they never were.
 We need to learn nothing from them.
 It escapes such ex-Muslims just how Muslim their attitude is.

 Ex-Muslims do not have to know Islam in such detail, Sultan told his caller, because sooner or later, Islamic “scholars” will be apostatising and “we” will then have such knowledge anyway.
 In the meantime, he implies, we’ll just bumble along like the good activists we are.
 It didn’t bother him in the slightest that he is ignorant of significant aspects of Islam.
 His channel gets the views and the likes.
 He even gets emails from people who have left Islam.
 Of course he’s making a difference.

 Sultan’s response to his caller’s question gains added poignancy in that it follows hard upon a week during which Sultan himself showed the ex-Muslim cult in all its nihilism.
-Before looking at the week of 14 - 21 June 2022, let us rewind to August 2021, and consider a positive and hopeful interview that Harris Sultan had with Robert Spenser on the former’s YouTube channel.[2]
+Before looking at the week of 14 - 21 June 2022, let us rewind to August 2021, and consider a positive and hopeful interview that Harris Sultan had with Robert Spencer on the former’s YouTube channel.[2]
 Sultan introduces Spencer as follows:

 Robert is an author of multiple books, many best-selling books as well.
 I’ve just ordered a couple of his books as well.
 I'm really excited to hear it for the first time.
 I have to be honest that it would be the first time I would be actually reading him in detail, although there's a lot of people who have said a lot of things about Robert, and I'm sure we'll get to that as well.

 “The first time I would be actually reading him in detail,” is clearly a face-saver.
 It is the first time he would read any Spencer at all, else he would have mentioned some of the “multiple books” he had previously skim-read.
 He would also have mentioned what books he had bought.
 Having the scholar who wrote such great works as The History of Jihad: From Muhammad to ISIS, Did Muhammad Exist? and The Critical Qur’an on your channel and not mentioning a single one of his titles speaks volumes, apart from its being downright discourteous.
 There was going to be no exploration of any of the many discoveries, insights and ideas in Spencer’s multiple books, because none of these interested Sultan.
 What he really wanted to get to were the “lot of things” that “a lot of people” have said about Spencer, in other words, the goss, the cheap, tabloid stuff.
 “Even someone like me had not read up about you enough that we could actually form a decent opinion about you.”
-Any one of his books would have been enough.
+Any one of Spencer's books would have been enough.

 A lot of ex-Muslims have usually stayed away from people like you—and by ‘people like you’ I mean people who criticise Islam who did not have an Islamic background, in the sense that they were not Muslims.
-I noticed that within our ex-muslim community [there is] this bit of hypocrisy in the sense that we sometimes go really far in criticising Islam and of course …it’s quite true that we criticise Islam and we’re not racist or bigoted towards Muslims.
+I noticed that within our ex-Muslim community, [there is] this bit of hypocrisy in the sense that we sometimes go really far in criticising Islam and of course …it’s quite true that we criticise Islam and we’re not racist or bigoted towards Muslims.
 But somehow we also believe that since our family members are Muslims, that’s why, you know, it’s kind of like a black person criticising his own community, then that’s fine, but the moment a white person, an outsider criticises it, he becomes a racist or a bigot.

 Now you obviously have been accused of this so many times–that you are a bigot–and I must admit, I don’t—I’m not going to speak for others—but I’m sure the other people would have a very similar view as well.
 Someone like me, I never read up.
 I never read any of your books.
 I didn’t even follow you on Twitter for a very long time and I just had this view that, okay, well, this guy might be a bigot and I’m just going to stay away from him.
 But then I realised this, I think when I watched you—you had a little argument with Abdullah Sameer, maybe a month or two months ago, and then I read the exchange, and then I thought, you know, I kind of agree with you more than Abdullah Sameer on that case.